frc1418/2018-robot/README.md

 	python3 robot.py deploy

 During development of this year's robot code, we created a Bash script `deploy.sh` to automate some tasks related to code deploy.
 The script's featureset swelled significantly, and we elected to spin the tool off into a season-independent command line tool.
 You can find that tool, `dep`, [here](https://github.com/frc1418/dep).
-We recommend that you make use of it to simplify your deploy process and remove pesky steps like changing your WiFi network.
+We recommend that you make use of it to simplify your deploy process and remove pesky steps like manually changing your WiFi network.

 ## Testing/Simulation
 You may run the `pyfrc` simulator to test this code thus: